edavis/riverpy/README.txt

 uploads that file to Amazon S3.

 Most RSS clients treat the news like email.
-There are unread counts, stars, and a folder structure to keep things organized.
+There are unread counts, stars or favorites, tagging, and a folder structure to keep things organized.

 While those clients have their place, they focus more on the read/unread state of articles rather than the chronology of when the